 - Frequently bending forward to relieve the back pain

 If you’re having three or more of these symptoms, talk to your doctor about spinal stenosis.
-He or she will likely order a physical exam and possibly an MRI to determine if spinal stenosis is the culprit.
+He or she will likely perform a physical exam and possibly order an MRI to determine if spinal stenosis is the culprit.
 Spinal stenosis can be treated with physical therapy, a variety of medications, or surgery.

 Our kidneys are located in the same area where many people experience lower- or middle-back pain.
 So it’s easy to confuse back pain for kidney pain.
 In particular, kidney problems usually come with these symptoms:

 - Chronic pain in one specific area of the back, especially to left or right of the spine, above your hips

 - Pain that comes with a fever, vomiting, and/or chills